haseebnqureshi/Basefloor/docs/examples/index.md

 # Examples

-Welcome to the MinAPI examples section.
-Here you'll find practical examples of how to use MinAPI in real-world scenarios.
+Welcome to the Basefloor examples section.
+Here you'll find practical examples of how to use Basefloor in real-world scenarios.

 ## Available Examples

 ### [Basic Setup](./basic-setup)
-Learn how to set up a basic MinAPI project from scratch.
+Learn how to set up a basic Basefloor project from scratch.

 ### [Complete Configuration](./complete-config)
 See a comprehensive configuration example with all features enabled.